w3cping/server-declaration/README.md

-# Transparency via a Machine-readable Server Identity and Purpose Descriptor.
+# A Machine-readable Server Identity and Purpose Descriptor, and mechanisms for delivering a low-entropy signal indicating user consent.

-Mike O'Neill, Febuary 2019
+Mike O'Neill, February 2019

 Contributors:
 * Mike O'Neill <[michael.oneill@baycloud.com](mailto:michael.oneill@baycloud.com)>

 ©2019, Baycloud Systems Ltd. All rights reserved.

-Web pages often contain many, sometimes hundreds, of elements that initiate transactions with servers other than those managed by the top-level website.
+Web pages often contain many, sometimes hundreds, of "third-party" components that initiate transactions with servers other than those managed by the top-level website.
-These "third-party" servers can collect personal data, link it to data from other sources, and the user is usually completely unaware of this.
+These "third-party" servers can access storage in the user's device or browser, collect personal data, and link it to data from other sources.
+The user is usually completely unaware of this.

 Unfortunately, there is no recognised standard way for web servers to declare this information i.e. to deliver information that allow users to identify the entities, what their purpose(s) for data collection are (if any), who they share it with, how long they keep it etc.

-There is increasing legal pressure around the world for websites to declare their use of data collection procedures, explain how they intend to use the data, or what their legal basis is.
+There is increasing legal pressure around the world for websites to at least declare their use of data collection procedures, explain how they intend to use the data, or what their legal basis is.
-In some jurisdictions users have to be offered the right to have their previously collected data deleted, while in others prior consent is needed before data is collected.
+In many jurisdictions users must be given the opportunity to give or withdraw their agreement to storage access or personal data collection, and offered the right to have any previously collected data deleted.

-In addition user agents have implemented procedures that by default restrict the ability of embedded sub-resources to access cookies.
+In addition, user agents have implemented procedures that in some circumstances block particular third-party elements or restrict their ability to access cookies.
 Some of these sub-resources may be managed by the same entity managing the top-level site, or have previously been given explicit consent by the user.
-A machine-readable mechanism to record this could be useful.
+A machine-readable mechanism to record and communicate this could be useful.

 The following is a possible JSON encoding that can deliver the required machine-readable information so that a user agent can make it accessible by the user in an standardised and easily digestible way,